 Patches are spots of skin that are lighter or darker than your regular skin color.
 Patches may also have a red, purple, or blue tint.
-Not to be confused with macule (discoloration smaller than 10 millimeters), patches are much larger.
-Birthmarks, vitiligo and hemophilia are all examples of patches.
+Patches may be confused with macules, but macules are very small and are usually less than 1 centimeter wide.
+Birthmarks, vitiligo, and hemophilia are all examples of patches.

 Patches on the skin are usually the same texture as the surrounding skin and are typically flat.
 However, patches are sometimes rougher than the surrounding skin, depending on their cause.

 - eczema (a chronic skin condition that causes scaly, itchy patches, sometimes caused by allergies)

 - vitiligo (a skin condition that causes white patches)

 - psoriasis (an autoimmune disease where the immune system attacks skin cells)